-Legal Considerations for Selling a Rental Property with Tenants
+Legal Things to Think About When Selling a Rental Property with Tenants

 How Does Existing Lease Impact the Sale Process?

-The existing lease can influence how you sell your property.
-Important points include:
+The lease you have in place can affect how you sell your home.
+Some important points are:

 What Notices Must Be Provided to Tenants?